 The Problem with the Holdout Problem

-Recent theoretical work has investigated the exact mechanism(s) by which the holdout problem creates inefficiency and thereby justifies eminent domain.
-In parallel, recent empirical work has demonstrated that state courts and legislatures either grant discretion to, or prohibit, local authorities from using eminent domain for economic development.
-This paper extends Miceli’s (2011) strategic holdout model to incorporate political inefficiencies that may emerge when granting discretionary powers.
-Using eminent domain for non-efficiency-enhancing purposes substitutes for voluntary exchange, which is optimal, and attracts rent seeking by developers.
+Recent theoretical work has investigated the exact mechanism(s) by which holdouts create inefficiency and thereby justify eminent domain.
+Parallel work shows that state courts and legislatures either prohibit or grant discretion to local authorities to use eminent domain for economic development.
+This paper extends recent sequential bargaining models of strategic holdout, to incorporate political inefficiencies that may emerge when granting discretionary powers.
+Using eminent domain on non-holdouts substitutes for voluntary exchange, which is optimal, and attracts rent seeking by developers.
 Therefore, the efficiency justification for eminent domain is conditional.
-It depends on the relative magnitudes of the market and political sources of inefficiency.
-This analysis informs the efficiency consequences of court rulings, most notably Kelo v.
-City of New London, and the various changes in states’ laws that followed.
+It depends on the relative magnitudes of the holdout and political sources of inefficiency.

-Keywords: holdouts, eminent domain, takings, market failure, government failure, Kelo
+Keywords: holdouts, eminent domain, takings, market failure, government failure

 Suggested Citation: Suggested Citation